aotimme/gocsv/README.md

 - `--case-insensitive` (optional, shorthand `-i`) Use this flag to specify a case insensitive match for replacement rather than the default case sensitive match.
 - `--repl` String to use for replacement.

-Note that if you have a capture group in the `--regex` argument you can reference that in the replacement argument using `"\$1"` for the first capture group, `"\$2"` for the second capture group, etc.
+Note that if you have a capture group in the `--regex` argument you can reference that in the replacement argument using `"\$1"` for the first capture group, `"\$2"` for the second capture group, etc. In Windows cmd, the `\` escape is unnecessary, and the capture group references should be specifed as `"$1"` and `"$2"`.

 ### sample